submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 Once configured, each Service and Pod that requires cross-cluster access is allocated an IP, named `globalIp`, from this `GlobalCIDR` that is annotated on the Pod/Service object.
 This globalIp is used for all cross-cluster communication to and from a Pod and the globalIp of a remote Service.
-Routing and IPTable rules are configured to use the globalIp for ingress and egress.
+Routing and iptable rules are configured to use the globalIp for ingress and egress.
 All address translations occur on the
 Gateway node.

 ![Figure 1 - Proposed solution](/images/globalnet/overlappingcidr-solution.png)